dgroomes/gradle-playground/README.md

 ### `using-a-maven-bom/`

-NOT YET FULLY IMPLEMENTED
-This sub-project shows how to consume a Maven BOM in a Gradle project.
+This sub-project shows how to consume a Maven BOM in a Gradle project and *strictly* override a BOM dependency.

 See [consuming-a-maven-bom](consuming-a-maven-bom/README.md).